tankangliang/tp/docs/AboutUs.md

 [[portfolio](team/leeenhao.md)]

 * Role: In charge of documentation and scheduling
-* Responsibilities: In charge of defining, assigning, and tracking project tasks as well as the quality of various project documents.
+* Responsibilities:
+  - Implementing the View command and relevant functionalities associated
+  - Modification of GUI to fit the theme of TBM
+  - Add tests for View command
+  - Maintain a showcase of MVP funcationalities

 ### raysonkoh